data-dependent/osrs-guides/skilling.md

    10. During 4t gem mining, if moving between rocks every four ticks, explain why failing to receive a gem at one rock will force the next rock to also not yield a gem.
 Describe a variant of the method which fixes this problem.
    11. The method for 2t sharks we presented relied crucially on being adjacent to a bank.
 Without a bank, is there any way to cook a shark once every two ticks?
 When next to a bank, which method would you prefer?
    12. Is it possible to cook one shark and one swordfish in the same tick?
 What about two sharks in the same tick?
-   13. Describe your favorite skilling method using Henke's model.

 <!-- SOME POSSIBLE SOLUTIONS:: 3: long bow on rapid, alt attacking every 4 ticks, 4: 2.66t, 5: 2t, 3t, 2.5t, 6: addy pick 2t ess or teak/mahog 2t and clicking net spot every 5 ticks, 7: no, the interaction immediately before and on the xp drop tick are used by the fishing spot and so there's only one interaction slot open, 8: 1)we have a 2t or 3t wep and alt has a 3t wep, 2) we click fish spot a tick later than for 3t barb, 9: no, the successful roll stall blocks it, 10: the skilling timer delay on tick 4 (since not stalled when unsuccessful) make it so we're "moving late" like in 3t4g, 11: drop cooking, which is worse cuz it takes time to bank and drop, 12a: yes by waiting 3t after interface opens then selecting option+interacting in same tick, 12b: Same methods works here (2 shark, 1 sword in inventory), but naively using both on stove makes only last one cook (since cook happens in interaction) -->